dotnet/corefx/Documentation/project-docs/performance-tests.md

 The results files will be dropped in corefx/artifacts/bin/tests/TESTLIBRARY/FLAVOR/.
 The console output will also specify the location of these files.

-To build and run all tests from root, execute the following command: `build -performanceTest /p:BuildTests=true -c Release`.
+To build and run all tests from root, execute the following command: `build -performanceTest -buildtests -c Release`.

 **Getting memory usage**